GitMullins/MemoryMap/README.md

 # Memory Map

 ## Description
 Made for storing pictures by geolocation.
 A user can place a marker on the map, upload an image, and include a description about the pic.
-A Google API call will reverse geocode the location and store images by country also.
+A Google API call will reverse geocode the location and store images by country.

 ## Screenshot
 ![image of memory map home component](https://raw.githubusercontent.com/GitMullins/MemoryMap/master/ReadMePic.png)